miahangelato/ml-custom-dataset/README.md

 - Python 3.10+
 - `scikit-learn`, `matplotlib`, `seaborn`, `pandas`
 - CLI or Jupyter Notebook or Django (your choice)
-- (Optional) Postman if API is implemented
+- Postman if API is implemented

 ---